 The Indian Institutes of Management (IIMs) shortlist the candidates for WAT according to their respective CAT scores.
-The Written Ability Test (WAT) is a written test of 15 to 30 minutes conducted by the IIMs and other top B-schools to test your writing skills after you are shortlisted for PI round.
-The vast majority of the IIMs have replaced Group Discussion (GD) round by WAT as the last determination round.
+The Written Ability Test (WAT) is a written test of 15 to 30 minutes conducted by the IIMs and other top B-schools to test your writing skills after you are shortlisted for the PI round.
+The vast majority of the IIMs have replaced Group Discussion (GD) round with WAT as the last determination round.

 Writing Ability and Time Constraints

-The biggest challenge that comes with essay writing is keeping pace with the time-limit.
+The biggest challenge that comes with essay writing is keeping pace with the time limit.
 IIM Bangalore gives 30 minutes to compose the paper, while IIM Lucknow gives 15 minutes and only 10 minutes are given by IIM Ahmedabad.

 Here, the key is to compose the given topic quickly as possible, keeping in mind the end goal i.e. to complete the essay.
-Try not to spend much time on considering and arranging the structure of the essay, else you won’t have the capacity to finish it.
+Try not to spend much time considering and arranging the structure of the essay, else you won’t have the capacity to finish it.
 For this, you will require adequate practice beforehand.

 Ideal Approach to WAT

 According to a student of IIM Ahmedabad, an ideal approach is to develop a habit of reading one current-affair topic each day and composing as much as you can for 10 minutes.
 Your emphasis ought to be on beginning the article and putting in as many essential points as possible.
-There is no impulse to introduce the issue in amazing or fancy structure.
+There is no impulse to introduce the issue in an amazing or fancy structure.
 Rather, precision and accuracy of spelling and sentence structure come first.